nebulasw/Discord-Bot-Yotube-Upload/Readme.md

 # Youtube Social Bot

-This is a simple bot that posts new uploads of a specified channel to Slack and/or Discord via a webhook.
+This is a simple bot that posts new uploads of a specified channel to various social and chat channels.

 ## Configuration